 Kevin joined Watsi on November 6th, 2014.
-Six years ago, Kevin became the 469th member to automatically support a new Watsi patient every month.
-Since then, 5,571 more people have become monthly donors!
-Kevin's most recent donation traveled 8,800 miles to support Nak, a father of four boys from Cambodia, to fund myringoplasty ear surgery.
+Six years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kevin's most recent donation traveled 8,800 miles to support Sovann, 62-year-old rice farmer from Cambodia, to fund mobility restoring hip surgery.

 Nak is a 38-year-old farmer from Cambodia.
 He and his wife have four boys together who all attend elementary school.
 He takes his children to school in the mornings, and plays soccer with them in his free time.
 He also likes to build furniture for his house.
 When he was about thirteen years old, Nak had a severe ear infection.
 This infection caused the tympanic membrane, or the ear drum, in his left ear to perforate.
 For this reason, Nak experiences pus discharge, hearing loss, and tinnitus.
 Due to his hearing loss he has a hard time communicating with his family and friends.
 He has recently started to feel persistent headaches as well.
 Nak traveled to our medical partner's care center to receive treatment.
 On August 4th, he will undergo a myringoplasty procedure in his left ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Nak said, "I am so happy that the doctors can fix my ear.
 I hope the surgery is done well and that there is no more discharge or ringing in my ear."